vdunlop/regex/Develop/gist-template.md

 ## Regex Components

 ### Anchors
+Anchors in regex are characters that specify a position of a string/string part/character.
 There are two characters that are anchors in a regex:

 1. the caret ^ which signifies the beginning of a string/string part